browserengineering/book/book/visual-effects.md

 [filter-css]: https://developer.mozilla.org/en-US/docs/Web/CSS/filter

-*Hit testing*: If you have an element with a `border-radius`, it's possible to click outside the element but inside its containing rectangle, by clicking in the part of the corner that is "rounded off".
+11-2 *Hit testing*.
+If you have an element with a `border-radius`, it's possible to click outside the element but inside its containing rectangle, by clicking in the part of the corner that is "rounded off".
 This shouldn't result in clicking on the element, but in our browser it currently does.
 Modify the `click` method to take border radii into account.

-*Interest region*: Our browser now draws the whole web page to a single surface, which means a very long web page (like this one!) creates a large surface, thereby using a lot of memory.
+11-3 *Interest region*.
+Our browser now draws the whole web page to a single surface, which means a very long web page (like this one!) creates a large surface, thereby using a lot of memory.
 Instead, only draw an "interest region" of limited height, say `4 * HEIGHT` pixels.